 C13.07.
 In addition to duties specified in this constitution and bylaws, a committee’s duties and objectives shall be drafted into a charter approved by the Council.
 Charters will be reviewed annually within each committee.
 The Council may revise a committee charter when deemed necessary, or the committee may propose charter revisions to the Council for approval.

 C13.08.
-The senior pastor and president of this congregation shall be ex officio members of all committees, task forces, and boards of this congregation and Council.
+The senior pastor and President shall be ex officio members of all committees and organizations of this congregation.

 C13.09.
-If for any reason an elected or appointed committee position is vacant, within 60 days of being notified the Council will appoint an interim member to the position for the remainder of the term.
+Within 60 days of being notified that an elected or appointed committee position is vacant, the Council will appoint an interim member to the position for the remainder of the term.
 If more than half the designated term remains, the interim member will be eligible for election or appointment to one additional consecutive term on the committee.
 If less than half the designated term remains, the interim member will be eligible for election or appointment to two additional consecutive terms.

-a.
-The only exception is the Executive Committee, wherein a vacancy in an Executive Officer position will follow the process outlined in 11.02.03.
+The only exception to this process of filling vacancies is the Executive Committee, wherein a vacancy in an Executive Officer position will follow the process outlined in 11.02.03.

 Chapter 14.
 ORGANIZATIONS WITHIN THIS CONGREGATION